 New matches confirmed for NXT Halloween Havoc

-Von Wagner defeated Andre Chase on tonight’s NXT to qualify for the Ladder Match for the NXT North American Championship at Halloween Havoc.
-The final spot will be determined next week with Axiom vs. Nathan Frazer.
+Nathan Frazer defeated Axiom on tonight’s NXT to win their Best of 3 series, and earn the final spot in the NXT North American Championship Ladder Match at Halloween Havoc.

-Two more matches were also announced tonight.
-Damon Kemp will face Julius Creed in an Ambulance Match, where if Kemp wins then Brutus Creed has to leave NXT but if Julius wins then Brutus will get a rematch against Kemp.
-Also, Roxanne Perez vs. Cora Jade in a Weapons Wild Match was announced.
-This was a “Spin the Wheel” match and Grayson Waller gave the spin that landed on Weapons Wild.
+Apollo Crews vs. Grayson Waller has also been announced for NXT.
+This will be a “Spin the Wheel & Make the Deal” match but they have not chosen the stipulation yet.

 Here is the updated lineup for NXT Halloween Havoc on Saturday 10/22 in Orlando-